CPCB vs WHO Air Pollution Standards in India: NAAQS and WHO AQG Explained

 Conceptual illustration showing CPCB national standards and WHO guidelines as parallel but distinct frameworks.

-Why “Stricter” vs “Looser” Comparisons Are Often Misleading
+Why “Stricter” vs “Looser” Comparisons Can Be Misleading

 How Standards Appear in AQI Reporting and Public Communication